calcom/cal.com/packages/embeds/embed-core/README.md

   - let user choose the loader for ModalBox
   - If website owner links the booking page directly for an event, should the user be able to go to events-listing page using back button ?
   - Let user specify both dark and light theme colors.
 Right now the colors specified are for light theme.
-  - In inline mode, due to changing height of iframe, the content goes beyond the fold.
-Automatic scroll needs to be implemented.
   - On Availability page, when selecting date, width doesn't increase. max-width is there but because of strict width restriction with iframe, it doesn't allow it to expand.
   - Changes in Non Embed
     - Right now border has been changed to border-md instead of border-sm to make the popup look cleaner.
 It seems okay to me to have the same in non embed as well.
 But if requirement comes it can be done.[Needs Review by Team]